bniehoff/lennard-jonesium/src/design.md

 like to log the history of the system evolution, so that it can be played back as an animation.

 To interact with the simulation library and view the results, we would like to use a Jupyter Notebook, so we structure the library as a Python package.
-However, the simulation itself is speed-critical in a way that is not well-suited to Python, so we implement the actual physics in C++.
+However, we implement the actual physics in C++.
 We use Cython as a glue to bind these together, so that the internal C++ library can present itself as a Python package.

 We also choose this overall structure to satisfy a secondary goal: to learn and practice using modern features of C++, and to learn how to get C++ and Python to work together.